Process of Cooking Indian Vegetable Dishes

-Indian vegetable are not only easy to cook but even time savvy and healthy.
-They require some spices to enhance the flavour of the savour.
-Some spices, such as turmeric, cayenne pepper, ginger powder and mango powder are often added with or after the vegetables, because they burn so easily.
-The heat is then reduced and the vegetables are cooked in their own moisture and vapour.
-Finally the heat is increased and the vegetables go through a second stir-frying, to get nicely browned and develop a beautiful shiny glaze.
+Indian vegetables are a staple food of Indian Cuisine.
+They require some spicesto enhance the flavour of the savour.
 Sometimes a little oil or ghee is added to the vegetables at the end, to increase the glaze.
 Vegetables cooked thus have a roasted flavour and very soft texture, though the pieces hold their shape.
-Certain vegetables are often cooked prior to frying such as potatoes, yams, plantain (green banana) and beetroot and this is done because the full robust aroma of fried spices remains intact, as these vegetables oblige for a lot of water and time to cook and prolonged moist cooking robs the spices of much of their fried flavour.
+Certain vegetables are often cooked prior to frying such as potatoes, yams, plantain and beetroot and this is done because these vegetables require more time to cook.

-is the dish, with its bright contrasting colours and lovely bouquet of fresh herbs, is a spectacular entree.
+Gobhi Matar Rasedar is a simple yet tasty curry made with cauliflower and peas.
 For the cauliflower, peas and potatoes, green peppers, green beans, courgettes and or mushrooms can be substituted.
 The consistency of the dish should be like thin vegetable soup, with the vegetables cooked until soft.
-Dum Aloo

-.
-In this recipe, whole potatoes are first peeled and pricked so that the seasonings will penetrate fully, saut‚ed, and then simmered in spice-laced yogurt sauce.
-Dum Aloo, is a popular dish throughout North India, is cooked by the "dum" process.
+Dum Aloo is one of the common Indian vegetable dishes with almost neutral taste that allows them to absorb deeply the flavours of spices.
+In this recipe, whole potatoes are first peeled and pricked so that the seasonings will penetrate fully and then simmered in spice-laced yogurt sauce.
+Dum Aloo, is a popular dish throughout North India, which is cooked by the ‘dum’ process.

-seeds.
-But perhaps because it is such a simple entree, it has become known in all of India.
-Traditionally it is served with poori for a Sunday brunch, accompanied by tea in North India and coffee in the South, but it is perfectly suitable as a light luncheon dish.
+Tari Aloo is a simple entree which has become known in all of India.
+Traditionally it is served with ‘Poori’ for a Sunday brunch, accompanied by teain North India and coffee in the South.
 The lack of garlic makes this dish a truly Indian vegetarian dish.

-is a delicacy that all Indians particularly northerners love.
-In India Matar Paneer is prepared with the mixture of spices and with the individual touch, are absolute masterpieces.
-The most popular, Matar Paneer is made with moist pieces of saut‚ed cheese with sweet green peas wrapped in a luscious red sauce bursting with the fragrance of spices and fresh coriander leaves.
+Matar Paneer is a delicacy that all Indians love.
+It is prepared with the mixture of spices and moist pieces of slightly fried paneer with sweet green peas wrapped in a luscious red sauce bursting with the fragrance of spices and fresh corianderleaves.